Skip to content

 If you’re thinking about the complexity of tenses in English, after all, there are tens of tenses describing moments in the past, present, and future, you may really struggle with the fact that there are no tenses in the Chinese language.
 This means that the four main tones of the language determine the sentence’s meaning.
 Once again, it’s crucial to get an idea of the wider context to determine which period in time is being spoken or written about.

-You may also like: 5 peculiar facts about Japanese language you might find surprising
+You may also like: Exploring Asia: Interesting facts about the Mongolian language

 3. Sentence structure